 Deadlines for articles:

-Articles are subject to peer review.
-They should be submitted for consideration by May 1st in order to be published in the volume of the following year.
+Articles are subject to peer review and should be submitted for consideration by May 1st in order to be published in the volume of the following year.

 Manuscripts should be sent by e-mail or via a web transfer platform to: email@example.com, Dr. Danielle Wieland-Leibundgut, Redaktion Antike Kunst, c/o Universität Basel, Klassische Archäologie, Petersgraben 51, 4051 Basel, Switzerland.
 Inquiries can also be addressed to firstname.lastname@example.org.

 Deadlines for excavation reports:

 Excavation reports should be submitted for consideration by January 31st in order to be published in the volume of the current year.
 They should be addressed to the head of the institution which is responsible for the project (i.e. of the department of archaeology of one of the Swiss Universities or of the Swiss School of Archaeology in Greece [ESAG]).

 Submission of a manuscript implies that it has not been simultaneously published or submitted elsewhere.
 By submitting a manuscript, the authors agree that the copyright for their article is transferred to the publisher if and when the article is accepted for publication.
 The copyright covers the exclusive and worldwide right to reproduce and distribute the article in its original or abridged form by means of printing, reprinting or any other method deemed appropriate by the publisher including electronic media, photographic reproductions, microfilm or any other reproductions of similar nature, as well as translations in any language.

 Offprints in digital format and Antike Kunst online

-After the journal has been published, authors will receive copies of their articles in digital format; however, these are exclusively for their own academic, non-commercial use.
+After the journal has been published, authors will receive copies of their articles in digital format.
 Authors may post the authorised data file immediately and free of charge on a repository of their choice, the homepage of their research institute, and their personal website.

 However, the editorial office expressly points out that they are wholly responsible for image rights and any costs arising therefrom.